 2. Dealing with jet lags.

-We cannot talk about first time flying tips without touching on the issue of jetlag.
+We cannot talk about first time flyer tips without touching on the issue of jetlag.

 If this isn’t a local flight, chances are you’ll get jet lagged (exhaustion due to different time zones) so getting some rest is good idea to minimize your chances of getting jet lags.